 The Texas Retired Teachers Foundation (TRTF) was founded in 1988 to help raise funds to establish a permanent home for the Texas Retired Teachers Association (TRTA).
 After many successful years of fundraising, this goal was accomplished, allowing TRTA to open its own building just steps from the east door of the Texas Capitol in 2004.

-TRTF’s focus shifted to philanthropic endeavors, and since that time, the Foundation has given over $200,000 to educators of the past, present and future through programs such as student scholarships, grants for classroom teachers and financial relief to retirees in critical need.
+TRTF’s focus shifted to philanthropic endeavors, and since that time, the Foundation has given more than $540,000 to educators of the past, present and future through programs such as student scholarships, grants for classroom teachers and financial relief to retirees in critical need.

-In 2016, TRTF will launch its newest endeavor, one that will help fund the Foundation’s most vital and needed program, “A Helping Hand.”
+In 2016, TRTF launched its most significant endeavor, one that will help fund the Foundation’s most vital and needed program, “A Helping Hand.”
 Established in 2010 at the behest of longtime trustee and TRTF Past President Tom Pritchard, “A Helping Hand” provides assistance to retirees who are struggling with unexpected financial emergencies.

-“A Helping Hand” has benefitted 87 retirees since 2010 with over $83,000.
+“A Helping Hand” has benefitted 143 retirees since 2010 with over $143,000.
 Additionally, when the fertilizer plant explosion occurred in West, Texas in April 2013, TRTF and its supporters rallied together to provide financial assistance to both active and retired school personnel who faced seemingly insurmountable hardships as a result of the disaster.
 Referred to as the West Relief Fund, a subsidiary of “A Helping Hand,” over $41,000 was raised and given directly to residents and schools in the small Texas town.
 In 2018, TRTF assisted more than 400 active and retired educators through the Disaster Relief Fund with both short-term and long-term grant funds to help them recover from Hurricane Harvey, providing nearly $170,000.

-This year, TRTA celebrates the 25th anniversary of a significant legislative change that enabled Texas public education retirees to receive permanent benefit increases to make up for losses due to the high inflation rates of the 1980s.
+In 2018, TRTA celebrated the 25th anniversary of a significant legislative change that enabled Texas public education retirees to receive permanent benefit increases to make up for losses due to the high inflation rates of the 1980s.
 The “CPI Catch-Up” plan was passed in 1993, and phased in over several years through 2001.

 Although the CPI Catch-up strategy was the collective brainchild of the TRTA leadership at that time, former TRTA Executive Director Mike Lehr is recognized as the driving force behind the implementation of this strategy.
 This initiative was a huge success.
 By 1999, retiree benefits had been fully adjusted for inflation and were ahead of inflation by 10%.
 By 2001, adjusted benefits exceeded inflation by 15%!